auth0/docs/articles/users/references/link-accounts-user-initiated-scenario.md

 ---
-description: How to provide a UI for the user to authenticate to their other accounts and link these to their primary account.
+description: Describes a UI for the user to authenticate to their other accounts and link these to their primary account.
 crews: crew-2
 topics:
   - account-linking
   - client-side
 contentType:
-  - how-to
+  - reference
 useCase:
   - manage-accounts
 ---